Adaptive Real Time Selection for Quantum Key Distribution in Lossy and Turbulent Free-Space Channels: Realization of the ARTS method

-Also, we observe that for $\thr < 70$ mV no key can be extracted, being the QBER higher than the theoretical maximum (i.e., $\qber = 11 \%$), whereas by increasing the threshold value a non-zero secret key rate is achievable.
-With the optimal threshold value, the measured QBER is $\qberTh{\optThrTh} = 8.38 \cdot 10^{-2}$; a significant gain with respect to the initial value, $\qberTh{0} = 13.14 \cdot 10^{-2}$ is therefore achieved.
+We observe that, in the case of $\thr < 70$ mV, it is not possible to generate a secure key, being the QBER higher than the theoretical maximum (i.e., $\qber = 11 \%$).
+By increasing the threshold value above $70mV$ a non-zero secret key rate is achieved.
+With the optimal threshold value, the measured QBER is $\qberTh{\optThrTh} = 8.38 \cdot 10^{-2}$; a significant improvement with respect to the initial value, $\qberTh{0} = 13.14 \cdot 10^{-2}$, is therefore achieved.
 Finally, we observe that for increasing values of $\thr > \optThrTh$ the QBER still decreases, but so does the rate, since the reduction in the residual number of sifted bits does not compensate the advantage obtained from the lower QBER.
-This result is of absolute practical relevance, as it shows that leveraging the probe intensity information is an enabling factor for quantum key distribution, since it allows to distill a secret key even when without the post-selection it would not be possible.
+This result is of absolute practical relevance, as it shows that leveraging the probe intensity information is an enabling factor for quantum key distribution, allowing to distill a secret key.

-As for the security of this post-selection approach as applied to a QKD system, no advantage is delivered to a potential attacker in the true single photon regime, being the thresholding nothing but a further sifting step on the received bits \cite{bae07pra,wata07pra}.
+As for the security of this post-selection approach as applied to a QKD system, no advantage is given to a potential attacker in the true single photon regime, being the thresholding nothing but a further sifting step on the received bits \cite{bae07pra,wata07pra}.
 If the attacker tried to force Alice and Bob to post-select a particular bit, in fact, she would alter the probe signal \emph{before} the disclosure of the preparation bases on the public channel, and, therefore, before she could actually know if her measured bit is correct.
 On the other hand, altering the probe statistics or interrupting the probe transmission would not yield any advantage to the attacker, as it would just break the correlation between the quantum and the classical signal and would thus result in a denial of service attack.
 The security analysis gets more involved if we allow \emph{photon number splitting} (PNS) attacks.
 In that case, the attacker may force Bob to receive just the qubits for which the PNS attack was successful, i.e., only those pulses with multiple photons.
-A decoy state protocol may counteract this strategy, but its effectiveness with a turbulent free-space link has to be investigated.
+A decoy state protocol may counteract this strategy, but its effectiveness with a turbulent and loss varying free-space channel has to be investigated.